serverless/serverless/docs/understanding-serverless/serverless-variables.md

 - Reference & load variables from environment variables
 - Reference & load variables from CLI options
 - Recursively reference properties of any type from the same `serverless.yml` file
+- Recursively reference properties of any type from other YAML/JSON files
 - Recursively nest variable references within each other for ultimate flexibility

 ## Referencing Environment Variables